Inferring the origin of an epidemic with a dynamic message-passing algorithm: Performance of inference algorithms

+We also present the results for other families of random networks, that can be qualitatively more relevant for applications.
+In Fig. \ref{fig:ER} we plot the inference results for the connected component of Erd\"os-R\'enyi graphs of size $N\simeq1000$ with average degree $\langle c \rangle = 4$.
+Fig.~\ref{fig:PL} shows the corresponding results for the connected component of scale-free networks, that are prototype to the real-world social networks, of size $N\simeq1000$, generated to have the Pareto degree distribution with a shape parameter $\alpha=0.25$, and minimum value parameter $k=1$, with a probability distribution function $P(x)=\alpha k^{\alpha} x^{-1-\alpha}$, defined for $x>k$.
+For both networks, the DMP algorithm considerably outperforms Jordan and distance centralities.
+In our opinion the systematic comparison presented here is a good test-bed for comparing and improving algorithms.

 We now show the performance of our algorithm in the case where the snapshot is incomplete: a fraction $\xi$ of nodes is not observed.
 We compare it to the generalizations of Jordan and distance centralities to this case that we propose in appendix~\ref{app:centralities}.
-Fig.~\ref{fig:3}~(a) gives the average rank of the true epidemic origin.
+The idea behind this generalization consists in a careful construction of a connected component of infected, recovered and undefined nodes, for which the centrality algorithms can be applied.
+Fig.~\ref{fig:5} gives the average rank of the true epidemic origin.
 It shows that, with incomplete snapshots, the DMP inference algorithm outperforms both centralities even in the case where for complete snapshots the Jordan centrality was better.
 This observed robustness of DMP is a very useful property.

-In the example depicted in Fig.~\ref{fig:3} (b), we studied the performance of DMP on a non-regular network of the U.S. East-Coast power grid which contains $N=4941$ nodes with a maximum degree $19$ \cite{WattsStrogatz98}.
-We see that the DMP estimator gives better prediction for all range of $\lambda$.
-The results for random scale-free and Erd\"os-R\'enyi networks are given in the appendix~\ref{app:ERandPL}.